Experlo/experlo/README.md

 ### Backend
 - Node.js with Express.js
-- MongoDB for data storage
+- PostgreSQL with Prisma ORM
 - WebRTC for video calling
 - Socket.io for real-time communication